 - Key Stage 2 pupils will be expected to attend support plan review meetings

-- Pupils with a statement of educational need/EHC complete a questionnaire in preparation for their annual review and where appropriate they will be invited to the review.
+- Pupils with an Educational Health Care plan complete a questionnaire in preparation for their annual review and where appropriate they will be invited to the review.

 All our children follow the national curriculum at the level appropriate for them.3.9: How does the school assess the overall effectiveness of its SEN provision and how can parents / carers and young people take part in this evaluation?

-- Monitoring progress using Teacher Assessment data/standardised tests scores.
+- Monitoring progress using Teacher Assessment data/standardised test scores.

 - Impact of intervention assessments

 - Discussion with parents and children as appropriate.

 - Discussion of SEN provision governing body meetings

 4.1: What support is available to promote the emotional and social development of children with SEND?

 Support is provided on an individual needs basis.
 The school has robust procedures to alert the Inclusion Leader of social and emotional concerns.
 These concerns may then be shared with a Nurture Assistant and a programme of support put in place.4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?